-In my last two (Dealing with a Complicated Graph in Act Science, Part 1) posts (Dealing with a Complicated Graph In Act Science Part 2), we looked at a very complicated graph (pictured below) taken from a science section in The Real ACT Prep Guide, Third Edition.
+In my last post, we looked at a very complicated graph (pictured below) taken from a science section in The Real ACT Prep Guide, Third Edition.
 Then we saw that even the most complex infographics can be deciphered in the same way as the simpler, more common ACT Science graph types.
 Any Science graph can be decoded by using the three graph comprehension strategies from the Magoosh High School Blog.

 In Parts 1 and 2, we went through two of these three key strategies: recognizing the parts of the graph and connecting the graph to the reading passage.